 A denim jacket is a 'jeansjacka'.
 Photo: Gunnar Lundmark/SvD/TT

 Come to think of it, before putting on your trousers it's probably a good idea to pull on some underwear (underkläder).
 We could be talking gentlemen's underpants (kalsonger, often called kallingar), panties (trosor), or a bra (bh or behå, which are both short for bysthållare, literally 'bust holder').

-If you support the right to bare arms, start with a t-shirt (t-tröja), a short-sleeved blus (kortärmad blus) or a tank top (linne).
+If you support the right to bare arms, start with a t-shirt (t-tröja, or, you guessed it, t-shirt), a short-sleeved blouse (kortärmad blus) or a tank top (linne).
 If your tank top is made of linen you could amuse (annoy) everybody by insisting on calling it your linnelinne.